SolarKnightsRacing/SKR-Core/Operations/Administration/Officers/Officer-Responsibilities.md

 ## Technical Director

-The Technical Director is responsible for ensuring the entire car complies with all rules and regulations.
+The Technical Director is responsible for ensuring the entire car complies with the regulations.
 The Technical Director oversees subsystem integration.
 The Technical Director should act as a mediator in the event of a disagreement between subsystems.

 ## Safety Officer